-In chapter 3, the environmental impacts are presented per kg of carcass, per consumer product and per kg meat and kg edible offal.
-In addition, the results were also presented as impacts per kg of protein.
+In chapter 3, the environmental impacts are presented per kg of carcass and per kg of consumer product.
+In addition, the results are also presented as impacts per kg of protein.
 This was based on the average protein content in meat and edible offal.

-Table 2.2 Average protein content of meat and edible offal (based on data from matvaretabellen)
+Table 2.2 Average protein content of meat and edible offal (ba ased on data from matvaretabellen ) -- --

-Average protein content
+Average protein content (g/kg)

-(g/kg)

 Beef 220

 Mutton and lamb 198

 Pork 210

 Chicken and turkey 191

 Egg 130